 For any questions, e-mail firstname.lastname@example.org.

 We currently offer no-cost training workshops to law enforcement and juvenile justice professionals nationwide.
-Police, probation officers, school officials, social services and other justice stakeholders are encouraged to attend any of the following trainings.
+Police, probation officers, school officials, social services and other justice stakeholders are encouraged to apply to attend any of the following trainings, however, law enforcement will be given priority for registration.

 - Law Enforcement Responses to Adolescent Girls